 Don’t forget to Pin It!

-Photos by Laura Melchor and Meghan Bassett © Ask the Experts, LLC.
+Photos by Laura Melchor and Meghan Yager © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on February 27, 2020.
-Last updated: March 19, 2020 at 4:12 am.
+Last updated: July 5, 2020 at 18:11 pm.
 Product photos via Burpee, Everwilde Farm, Outsidepride, and Stock your Home.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.

 About Laura Melchor